 - **`/morning` says it cannot find any project hubs.** Check that `01-Projects/` exists and contains at least one folder with a markdown file inside.
 Each project folder must hold one hub markdown file.

-- **A skill is installed but the slash command does not appear.** Reload Claude Code.
-The skill file must be at `~/.claude/skills/{name}/SKILL.md` exactly.
+- **A skill is installed but the slash command does not appear.** First check Claude Code is running from your vault folder, not from somewhere else, since skills are scoped to this vault.
+Then reload Claude Code.
+The skill file must be at `.claude/skills/{name}/SKILL.md` exactly inside the vault.
 Name, folder, and file path all matter.

 - **A hub's frontmatter is not being read.** Check the YAML at the top of the hub file closes with three dashes (`---`) on their own line.
 Missing close = whole file parsed as YAML and silently failing.